What Is a Cord of Firewood?

 Some firewood operations load wood loosely into a truck and call it a cord.
 We do things differently.

-At our yard near St. Ann's, we use cord-sized bins to measure every order.
-Each bin holds exactly one full cord of split, stacked firewood.
-Your wood is loaded into the bin, levelled, and then transferred to our delivery truck.
+At our yard in Frenchvale, we use cord-sized bins to measure every order.
+Each bin holds one cord of hardwood that has been split.
+Your wood is loaded into the bin, levelled, and then delivered by the truck load.
 This way, you can be confident that each cord you receive is a true, honest cord.

 It's a simple system, but it matters.
 Loose-loaded firewood can look like a lot in the truck, but once you stack it at home, you may find you're short.
 Our bin system eliminates that problem entirely.